AMICO galaxy clusters in KiDS-1000: cosmological constraints and mass calibration from counts and weak lensing: Modelling

 From Eqs.\ \eqref{Sigma_cen} and \eqref{DeltaSigma_cen}, we express the tangential reduced shear component of a centred halo, $g_{+,\rm cen}$, as in \citet{Seitz97}:

 In Eq.\ \eqref{eq:g_cen}, $\langle\Sigma_{\rm crit}^{-\eta}\rangle$ has the following expression

-where $\Sigma_{\rm crit}$ is given by Eq.\ \eqref{eq:sigma_crit}, while $n(z_{\rm g}\,|\,z)$ is the SOM-reconstructed background redshift distribution described in Sect.\ \ref{Sec_sys_2}.\\ We also model the contribution to $g_+$ due to the miscentred population of clusters, as is done, for example, in \citet{Johnston07} and \citet{Viola15}.
-We assume that the probability of a lens being at a projected distance $R_{\rm s}$ from the chosen centre, namely $P(R_{\text{s}})$, follows a Rayleigh distribution, that is
+where $\Sigma_{\rm crit}$ is given by Eq.\ \eqref{eq:sigma_crit}, while $n(z_{\rm g}\,|\,z)$ is the SOM-reconstructed background redshift distribution described in Sect.\ \ref{Sec_sys_2}.\\ We also modelled the contribution to $g_+$ due to the miscentred population of clusters, as is done, for example, in \citet{Johnston07} and \citet{Viola15}.
+We assumed that the probability of a lens being at a projected distance $R_{\rm s}$ from the chosen centre, namely $P(R_{\text{s}})$, follows a Rayleigh distribution, that is

 where $\sigma_{\rm off}$ is the standard deviation of the halo misplacement distribution on the plane of the sky, expressed in units of $h^{-1}$Mpc.
 The corresponding azimuthally averaged profile is given by \citep{Yang06}